 Welcome to this blog.
 It will inform you about the progress of designing and building live steam model locomotives.
-The blog contains the description of a model Würrtembergische T3 on 7¼" gauge (built between 2006 and 2017), the wagons for this loco (built between 2018 and 2022) and a 5" gauge model of a Great Eastern Railway Y14 class loco (started in 2020)
+The blog contains the description of a model Würrtembergische T3 on 7¼" gauge (constructed between 2006 and 2017), the wagons for this loco (built between 2018 and 2022), and the current project a 5" gauge model of a Great Eastern Railway Y14 class loco (started in 2020)

-On the left you'll find the index where you can browse through the different articles and on the right you'll find all the extra's.
-On the top tabs you'll find a brief description of my other locos.
+On the left you'll find the index where you can browse the different articles and on the right you'll find all the extras.
+You'll find a brief description of my other locos on the top tabs.

 Enjoy this site.
 Erik-Jan Stroetinga.
 The Netherlands.
 Europe.

-Wednesday 2 June 2021
+Wednesday, 2 June 2021

 The "Märklin start set" in steam (or the T3 with its wagons)